edwinyzh/Delphi-64-bit-compiler-RTL-speed-up_2/README.md

 If you want to enable zlib speed up into your WebBroker apps, add one line of code in AfterDispatch event:

-procedure TWebModule.WebModuleAfterDispatch(Sender: TObject; Request: TWebRequest; Response: TWebResponse; var Handled: Boolean);
+procedure TWebModule.WebModuleAfterDispatch(Sender: TObject; Request: TWebRequest; Response: TWebResponse; var Handled: Boolean);<br>
-begin
-Response.ZlibDeflate;
-end;
+begin<br>
+Response.ZlibDeflate;<br>
+end;<br>

-The library is well tested, but if you found any trouble please notify me.
+The library is well tested, but if you found any trouble please notify me.<br>
+In a modern CPU base, a well writtene multithreaded app can obtain a boost until 10x<br>

 Thank you and best regards